yasoobkhalid1/web_dev_notes/README.md

 - **Position Property:** We can use the position property to change the position of the element based on how we used the `top`, `bottom`, `left`, and `right` tags.
 The default position for elements is `static`.
 For example, you can use the `fixed` position to create a navbar that moves as you scroll the document.
 - **Transitions:** We can introduce transitions to smooth the process of changing our element from one form to another (such as taking 1s to `hover` rather than immediately switching to the hovered state).
 You can use [this](https://easings.net/) site to find some common timing functions.
 - **Transforms:** We can use transforms to perform various transformations on our elements (such as rotating cards, scaling buttons/elements, etc.)
+- _Tip: Consider using a CSS Reset like [here](https://meyerweb.com/eric/tools/css/reset/) to get rid of all the pre-provided styling built-in to the browser.
+This makes sure you start with a completely blank slate._

+### 2.5 FlexBox

+- Flexbox is a recent addition to CSS that allows us to layout items in a page.
+Rather than hardcoding values to arrange items inside containers, we can dynamically lay them out using FlexBox to ensure that the spacing adjusts as our screen gets resized
+- When we set a container to use Flexbox (by setting `display: flex;`), our container has two axes: the main axis (default is left to right) and the cross axis (default is top to bot).
+  - **Main Axis:** We space our content along the main axis using `justify-content`
+  - **Cross Axis:** We space our content along the cross axis using `align-items`. `flex-wrap` changes the direction of the cross axis.
+- We can also dynamically change the size of the content in our container using `flex-basis`, `flex-grow`, `flex-shrink`

+### 2.6 Responsive Design & Media Queries

+- The goal is to create a single device that looks good for all screens (from small phone screens to large monitors).
+- **Media Queries:** These allow us to change our style or add new styles depending on specific parameters (most commonly, screen width or device type).
+- _Tip: Use Chrome Dev Tools `Toggle Device` button to view your website in different sizes to make sure it's responsive and looks good for all of them._
+- We can add media queries using `@media` followed by the property we want to observe.
+E.g. `@media (max-width: 800px) { styles }`

+### 2.7 Bootstrap

+- Bootstrap is a really popular CSS framework, that allows you to quickly create nice-looking, modern websites by providing you with **prebuilt components** (that you can include in your own website) and a **grid system** (that helps you construct your own custom, responsive layout)

 ## 3. Compiled Tips